ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 [Virtual Private Cloud]{: tag-vpc}

-Set the Ingress controller currently exposed by the VPC ALB load balancer.
+Set the private and/or public backend for the VPC ALB load balancer that exposes the Ingress controller for a cluster.

 ```sh
 ibmcloud ks ingress load-balancer backend set --cluster CLUSTER [--private-backend BACKEND] [--public-backend BACKEND] [-q]